Susan Wealthy Orvis (U.S Missionary)

 orvis deportation

-The approximate route taken by Susan Wealthy Orvis (in red) during her evacuation of orphans from Kayseri (Gr: Caesarea) to the seacoast and the deportation route taken by Greeks from Smyrna (in blue).
+The approximate route taken by Susan Wealthy Orvis (in red) during her evacuation of orphans from Kayseri (Gr: Caesarea) to the seacoast and the approximate deportation route taken by Greeks from Smyrna (in blue).

 They Are Being Punished, The New Near East, Feb 1923, p 12.

-Donate to the GGRC and help us document the Greek Genocide.
+Donate and help us continue our work documenting the Greek Genocide.

 About Us